slsheldon/ssg-bid/content/02-Community/05-data-hosting/en.md

 ### Data hosting by the data publisher institution

-Data publishers with the capacity to host their own data can install their own Integrated Publishing Toolkit (IPT) or other data publishing platform.
-See more below
+Data publishers with the capacity to host their own data can install their own Integrated Publishing Toolkit (IPT) or other data publishing platform (<a name="ipt">See more below</a>)

 ### Data hosting outside the data publisher institution